Services Feature

 telerehab_access = TRUEunlock specialist-assigned treatment plans - Service plans with

-library_access = TRUEunlock patient self-service plan browsing patient_treatment_plans.patient_service_plan_idlinks enrollment to billing- Completing treatment sessions can sync progress to
+library_access = TRUEunlock patient self-service plan browsing patient_treatment_plans.patient_service_plan_idlinks enrollment to plan tracking- Completing treatment sessions can sync progress to

 patient_service_plans - See treatment-plans/ for full integration details